 Meal planning is so underrated, it can save you an absolute fortune when it’s done regularly.

 Before you start to plan your meals, it’s always a good idea to go through your cupboards, fridge and freezer to see what you already have in.
 Then, you can start to plan a few meals based on your existing supplies.
 Once you’ve done that, you can plan your other meals for the week.
 Write out a shopping list based on your meal plan and ONLY buy what you have on the list.
-I like to shop online as it helps to stop me being tempted by offers I see in store and it definitely saves me money.
+I like to shop online as it helps to stop me from being tempted by offers I see in-store and it definitely saves me money.

-Just these three simple tips will get you started on the way to getting your budget under control.
+Just following these three simple tips will get you started on the way to getting your budget under control.
 Once you can see what you’re spending, you can see where to make cutbacks to help you to save money.